Principles of Computer Programming I

 - Analyze alternative solutions to a given programming problem and select the best approach.

-- Develop and implement a variety of testing strategies to verify correctness of Java programs.
+- Develop and implement a variety of testing strategies to verify correctness of working programs.

 - Diagnose and debug syntax, run-time, linker, and logic errors to create a working and correct software solution.

-- Document program source code for clarity and readability using accepted documentation standards including comments, indentation, and other techniques.
+- Document program source code for clarity and readability using accepted documentation standards including comments, indetation, and other techniques.

 - Integrate and re-use previously working program code into new software development.

-- Effectively create and import Java packages for storing and reusing classes.
+- Effectively create and import external code "packages" for storing and reusing classes.

 - Execute tests and correct logic errors based on test results.

-- Locate on-line resources for the Java programming language.
+- Locate on-line resources for the chosen programming language.

 - Build user-friendly computer programs for a variety of real-world problems.